MatthewLeoLaporte/RNNs-learn-robust-policies/methods.md

 ##### Probabilistic amplitude information (PAI)

+In each case, the field amplitude may also be scaled by a constant factor (i.e. the `train_std`) on each run.

+###### Amplitude scaling factor (PAI-ASF)

-The field strength is sampled i.i.d. from a zero-mean normal distribution, and then scaled by `field_std` but also by a uniform sample i.i.d. in $[0, 1]$.
+The field strength is sampled i.i.d. from a zero-mean normal distribution, and then scaled by a uniform sample i.i.d. in $[0, 1]$.

 The network receives the value of the uniform sample.
-Thus it has information about how “on" the field is, i.e. the probability that it will experience a field with std X, versus no field.
+Because of the product with a standard normal sample, the uniform sample is the standard deviation of the zero-mean normal distribution from which the trial’s field amplitude is sampling.
+Thus the network has information about the standard deviation, and thus the probability that it will experience a field at least as absolutely strong as any given threshold.
 It does not receive information about the exact strength of the field, on a given trial.

+###### Noisy context (PAI-N)

+Similar to [[#Direct amplitude information (DAI)|DAI]], except that Gaussian noise is added to the absolute field amplitude before providing it to the network.
+Thuis

 ### Replicates
 #### Exclusion from further analysis based on performance measures